-- 1 tsp kosher salt (or less if using salted almonds)
+- 1 teaspoon kosher salt (or less if using salted almonds)

 - To Store:

-- Red peppers: Leftover roasted red peppers in the jar will last 1-2 months in the fridge once opened.
+- Leftover red peppers in the jar will last 1-2 months in the fridge once opened.
 Fresh roasted red peppers can be stored in oil in a sealed container or ziploc for 2 weeks.

-- Roasted Red Pepper Sauce: can be refrigerated in a sealed container for up to a week or frozen for 2-3 months.
+- Roasted red pepper sauce can be refrigerated in an airtight container for up to a week or frozen for 2-3 months.